Albert0i/Redis-Stack-Tutorial/README.md

 - Applicants can check their current position (rank) in queue at any time;
 - A list of ordered applicants can be generated at any time.

-In RDBMS, a queuing table has to be setup and somehow maintained on each data change.
+In RDBMS, a queuing table has to be setup and somehow maintained on every data change.
 | App. number | Score | Position |
 | -------- | --- | --- |
 | 20240077 | 250 | 1 |